sebaszb/btc_pong/README.md

 - I think BTCPay Server could be used to manage the payment.

 **Next steps**
-- Improve game: Make it smoother and funny
+- Improve game: Make it smoother and funny.
-- Build the web page ()
+- Build the web page.
+It should be possible to host it somewhere for free with a very long and complicated url.
-- Get the game running on the web page and accessible to any one
+- Get the game running on the web page and accessible to anyone.
-- Allow for 2 people to play against each other online
+- Allow for 2 people to play against each other online.
 - Add payment capabilities: receive payments from the payers and pay to the winner.
 Via Lighting.